andybega/Blair-Sambanis-replication/rep_nosmooth/README.md

 Anyways, the model runner script does include a provision for setting a RNG seed, in which case the key output files will be suffixed with the RNG seed value.
-Note that the results processing scripts are not setup to work this these output files, but it should be fairly obvious what lines need modifications to make them work.
+Note that the results processing scripts are not setup to work this these output files.
+Instead of adjusting file names in the downstream scripts, the easiest way to get this working again is to copy the output + RNG seed files and rename them by dropping the RNG seed suffix.

 ## Model definitions